supermikii/AdvantEDGE/examples/demo2/README.md

 ## Using the scenario

-The following steps need to be done prior to using this scenario
+The following steps need to be done prior to using this scenario.

 ##### Build